 Revaluation is the process of reappraising all properties within the county for tax assessment purposes.
 It is required at least once every eight years by North Carolina statute.
 The process has two objectives: value properties at current market prices, and equitably distribute the cost of local government among the property owners.
 For more information, go to The Revaluation Process.

-REVIEWING YOUR NEW PROPERTY VALUE
+REVIEWING YOUR PROPERTY VALUE

 What IS a reasonable estimate of market value for my property?
 What factors should be considered?
 How did the Assessor’s Office arrive at their conclusion?
 Property owners today have a number of resources they can use to answer these questions.
 The following steps describe how you can use each to review your own property.